-- Intermediate-acting corticosteroids: prednisone and methylprednisolone; half-life: 12 to 36 hours, administer once daily or in two divided doses daily.
+- Intermediate-acting corticosteroids: Prednisone and methylprednisolone; half-life 12 to 36 hours, administer once daily or in 2 divided doses daily.

-- Short-acting corticosteroid: hydrocortisone; half-life: 8 to 12 hours, administer in two to four divided doses daily.
+- Short-acting corticosteroid: Hydrocortisone; half-life 8 to 12 hours, administer in 2 to 4 divided doses daily.

-- Hydrocortisone is commonly used to manage septic shock in patients with COVID-19; see Care of Critically Ill Patients With COVID-19 for more information.
-Unlike other corticosteroids previously studied in patients with ARDS, dexamethasone lacks mineralocorticoid activity and thus has minimal effect on sodium balance and fluid volume.10
+- Hydrocortisone is commonly used to manage septic shock in patients with COVID-19; see Hemodynamics for more information.
+Unlike other corticosteroids that have previously been studied in patients with ARDS, dexamethasone lacks mineralocorticoid activity and thus its effects on sodium balance and fluid volume are minimal.18

 Monitoring, Adverse Effects, and Drug-Drug Interactions

-- Prolonged use of systemic corticosteroids may increase the risk of reactivation of latent infections (e.g., hepatitis B virus [HBV], herpesvirus infections, strongyloidiasis, tuberculosis).
+- The use of systemic corticosteroids may increase the risk of opportunistic fungal infections (e.g., mucormycosis, aspergillosis) and reactivation of latent infections (e.g., hepatitis B virus infection, herpesvirus infections, strongyloidiasis, tuberculosis).26-30

 - Dexamethasone is a moderate cytochrome P450 (CYP) 3A4 inducer.
-As such, it may reduce the concentration and potential efficacy of concomitant medications that are CYP3A4 substrates.
-Clinicians should review a patient’s medication regimen to assess potential interactions.
+Therefore, it could reduce the concentration and potential efficacy of concomitant medications that are CYP3A4 substrates.
+Clinicians should carefully review a patient’s concomitant medications to assess the potential for drug-drug interactions.

 Considerations in Pregnancy

-A short course of betamethasone and dexamethasone, which are known to cross the placenta, is routinely used to decrease neonatal complications of prematurity in women with threatened preterm delivery.26,27
+A short course of betamethasone or dexamethasone, which are both known to cross the placenta, is routinely used to decrease neonatal complications of prematurity in women with threatened preterm delivery.34,35

 Considerations in Children

-Several clinical trials to evaluate corticosteroids for the treatment of COVID-19 are currently underway or in development.
+Several clinical trials that are evaluating the use of corticosteroids for the treatment of COVID-19 are underway or in development.
 Please see ClinicalTrials.gov for the latest information.

 - Villar J, Ferrando C, Martinez D, et al. Dexamethasone treatment for the acute respiratory distress syndrome: a multicentre, randomised controlled trial.
 Lancet Respir Med.
 2020;8(3):267-276.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32043986.